imroyroyyy/2023/venom_main.md

 - [ ] Sooyoung hastily stuffs a dirty rag into her back pocket when Jungeun joins her in the upper engine, clearly startled and not prepared for company.
 Emergency meeting called five minutes later.
 Another death, **body #2**.
 - [ ] sooyoung: “you’re following me. why?”
 - [ ] jungeun can’t even call it a lie when she admits she is attracted to sooyoung, they hook up.
+- [ ] affair continues
 - [ ] Jinsol accuses her of getting distracted.
 “Haseul told you to watch her, not fuck her.”
 - [ ] jungeun: “why don’t you do it, then?”
 - [ ] Jinsol is avoidant, “I have my own assignment.”
 - [ ] Jiwoo is caught killing __body #3__, sent out of the airlock.
 Jungeun watches as her body bloats and explodes in the vaccum of space.
 - [ ] body scans, there’s still an imposter on the ship.
 They wonder if they made a mistake, but no, they couldn’t have.
 Jiwoo wasn’t human when they’d found her standing over the corpse.
 There were two imposters.
+- [ ] Jungeun ill with stress, goes to sooyoung's bunk to decompress

 ---